Duration: 8-12 weeks

 Location: Rochester, Minnesota

-The Physical Therapy Internship thoroughly prepares students for practice in a specialty area, such as acute care, neurological rehabilitation, sports medicine, geriatrics or another area.
+The Physical Therapy Internship thoroughly prepares students for practice in a specialty area, such as acute care, neurological rehabilitation, sports medicine, geriatrics, pediatrics, and other specialty areas.
 This internship is for both physical therapist and physical therapist assistant students.

-To be eligible for the internship, you must be currently enrolled in an accredited physical therapy education program.
+To be eligible for the internship, you must be currently enrolled in an American Physical Therapy Association (APTA) accredited physical therapy education program.
 The academic coordinator of clinical education at your college or university arranges admission to the internship.

 There are two levels of practice in physical therapy: